AVSystem/Anjay/doc/sphinx/source/Migrating/MigratingFromAnjay225.rst

   * The security configuration is now returned through an output argument with any necessary internal buffers cached inside the Anjay object instead of using heap allocation.
-Please refer to the Doxygen-based documenation of this function for details.
+Please refer to the Doxygen-based documentation of this function for details.

     Due to the change in lifetime requirements, no compatibility variant is